valkey-io/valkey-doc/commands/cluster-failover.md

 atomically and only when the replica that is turning into the new primary has processed all of the replication stream from the old primary.

+There is a built-in timeout for the primary to resume processing queries if the replica does not catch quickly enough or is unable to secure the votes to take over.
+The default failover timeout is 5000ms.
+It is possible to configure the timeout via the `cluster-manual-failover-timeout` configuration parameter (added in Valkey 8.1) and decide how long the primary will pause in the worst case scenario.

 ## FORCE option: manual failover when the primary is down

 The command behavior can be modified by two options: **FORCE** and **TAKEOVER**.